The Perfect Cancun Itinerary: From 3 to 7 Days + Useful Tips (By Car or Bus)

 If you are wondering how many days are enough in Cancun, the short answer is it depends on how many days you have available and what you want to do with your time.

-Some people prefer to have a base for the entire travel time and do small day trips, others prefer to rent a car and spend the night close to the attraction they are visiting.
+Some people prefer to have a base for the entire travel time and do small day trips, while others prefer to rent a car and spend the night close to the attraction they are visiting.

 There is no right or wrong here.
 It all boils down to what you feel like doing and what sort of vacation you want to have.